petercipov/cor/content/posts/straight-way-to-abyss/index.md

 date: 2013-10-31
 description: ""
 summary: ""
-tags: ["premature optimisation", "anti patterns"]
+tags: ["premature optimisation", "anti patterns", "assumptions"]
 ---

 It happened some time ago.
 Some of our servers went crazy.
 Traffic was in normal, but out of the blank CPU was 95%.
 It seemed to be a nutshell of a day.
 I looked for the culprit in stack traces with my colleagues and found this place in code